From Foundation to Future

 Present-Future — Planet Earth, Milky Way

 This chapter is still unfolding.
-Guided by values more than titles, and by curiosity more than certainty, I remain open to what’s next — so long as it aligns with craftsmanship, emotional intelligence, and the quiet power of design.
+Guided more by values than titles, and by curiosity more than certainty, I remain open to what’s next — so long as it aligns with craftsmanship, emotional intelligence, and the quiet power of design.